What is the Most Comfortable Manual Wheelchair?

 Insurance Companies Don’t Pay for Comfort!

-For an insurance company to pay for a wheelchair, it has to be proven to them that it is “medically necessary.”
 It must be needed for the person to care for themselves and to provide mobility when they can’t move on their own.
 Providing the most comfortable wheelchairs is not part of their equation.

 There is one small exception to this policy that even some durable medical equipment companies do not know about.
-Insurance companies including Medicare and Medicaid will pay for “general use” cushion and back cushions.
+Insurance companies including Medicare and Medicaid will pay for “general use” cushions and back cushions.

 General use cushions are simple foam type cushions that can make sitting in a wheelchair more comfortable.
 Insurance guidelines are way beyond the scope of this article, but it can be done.
 Ask your DME provider.

-The Wheelchair is Not Sized Properly
+The Wheelchair is not Sized Properly

 I’ll try not to get on my soapbox here.
 But, it’s hard.
 Fitting people properly for wheelchairs is what I do for a living.
-These are general comments too – I have taken hours long classes about this.
+These are general comments too – I have taken hours-long classes about this.

 I often see people that are placed into wheelchairs that just plain don’t fit.
 Usually, the chairs are too wide and too short.
-For proper wheelchair use and positioning, the wheelchair seating area should be NO MORE than 1″ to 2″ wider than the hip measurement.

 The seat depth (from the wheelchair back to the front of the seat) should be NO LESS than 1″ less than the seat depth of the user (back of the butt to the inside of the knee).